There are two new tools for your LinkedIn marketing strategy 2020 designed to engage your network and get them to take an action.

-If you are a Facebook live broadcaster, you may already be familiar with third-party tools that integrate and aid you in streaming live from a page or group.
+If you are a Facebook live broadcaster, you may already be familiar with third-party tools such as the popular program called Be.Live that integrates and aids you in streaming live from a page or group.
 LinkedIn live has approved and will integrate with Restream, Wirecast, Streamyard, and Socialive.

 Once you are approved by LinkedIn, you can check out the specifics for setting up with these third-party vendors by going here.